skrljanja/iot_signal_processing/README.md

 ```
 input_signal(t) = 4*sin(2*pi*7*t)+11*sin(2*pi*100*t)
 ```

+It is constrained by FFT_SAMPLE_SIZE, which I have defined as 128 and the initial sampling frequency.
+My initial sampling frequency should be >200 to capture this signal correctly.

 ## LLM Analysis
 In contrast to my approach, the LLM only does it using 2 tasks.